 Participants will be carrying everything they need in a backpack so they should be in good physical shape to enroll in this program.
 Above all, a good attitude and a willingness for adventure is absolutely essential for these teen programs.
 There might be bugs, mud, hiking in the rain, storms, uncomfortable nights in rough wilderness, etc. But, the experience and friendships that are formed are absolutely well worth it.

 Attention Parents!
 Do not “surprise” your kids by signing them up for the RHA programs without letting them know about it first.Learn More

 Our Last Chance Camp program is a great opportunity for our older campers who aren’t quite ready to say good-bye to Copper Cannon Camp quite yet.
 This week coincides with our traditional residential summer camp for ages 9 to 12.
 Because of this, our last chance campers are able to take on a leadership role while still having all the fun they had when they were younger.

 As a last chance camper, our youth get to camp out at Ranger Outpost all week.
 In addition, they will get to experience a full day of mountain biking, a full day of canoeing and a full day of hiking.
 They will also get to participate in the regular Copper Cannon activities such as skunk, team building exercises, Gaga, arts and crafts and so much more.Learn More

 Our teen leadership retreats are a chance for our teenage campers to reconnect with their camp friends and to develop leadership skills.
 Our retreats take place in the off-seasons (fall, winter and spring).
 The weekend retreat includes a series of workshops and team-building exercises.

 Activities vary depending on which season the retreat takes place.
-We might get to jump into a pile of leaves during the fall retreat.
-During the winter retreat, we might do a bit of sledding in the Sand Pit.
+Our youth might get to jump into a pile of leaves during the fall retreat.
+During the winter retreat, they might do a bit of sledding in the Sand Pit.
 The spring retreat might involve planning out the garden.Apply Now